Shippable/docs/sources/platform/server/install-onebox.md

 * Repeat these steps for the number of system nodes you want to add.

-#### Custom nodes
+#### BYON nodes

-Custom nodes are added at a subscription level and are always ON and waiting to pick up triggered jobs.
-By default, any admin of a Subscription can add custom nodes.
+BYON nodes are added at a subscription level and are always ON and waiting to pick up triggered jobs.
+By default, any admin of a Subscription can add BYON nodes.

-To restrict addition of Custom Nodes to Shippable Server Admins, check the **Restrict custom node creation to admins only** checkbox in the Admiral UI.
+To restrict addition of BYON Nodes to Shippable Server Admins, check the **Restrict BYON node creation to admins only** checkbox in the Admiral UI.

-To set up Custom nodes, sign in to Shippable Server with your admin credentials and [follow instructions here](http://docs.shippable.com/getting-started/byon-manage-node/).
+To set up BYON nodes, sign in to Shippable Server with your admin credentials and [follow instructions here](http://docs.shippable.com/getting-started/byon-manage-node/).

 #### Dynamic Nodes